Guides

 $('#form').validate({ rules: { phone: { tenDigits: true } } });

-This method relies on the browser’s built-in form validation capabilities, with jQuery used only to trigger the check.
-You add a `pattern` attribute to your input field with a regular expression that defines the required format, such as `\d{3}-\d{3}-\d{4}`.
+This method relies on the browser's built-in validation features, with jQuery employed to trigger the check.
+You configure an input field with specific HTML5 attributes to enforce a format.

 <input id="phone" type="tel" pattern="\d{3}-\d{3}-\d{4}" required>